MattPinder/MastersProject/README.md

 * Upload methylation data once an accession number is assigned (if NCBI don't highlight any issues)

 Start from AntHelSMS3_Chrom frameshifts - 2672/3

+# 19 July 2017

+Antarctobacter heliothermus genome submitted

+## To do
+* Work on mito genome
+* Download Sulfitobacter genome from NCBI and run through Pathway Tools + extras
+* Update figures in the WIP genome papers